Modelling two-dimensional droplet rebound off deep fluid baths

 The lubrication region is bounded symmetrically by $|x|=l^*$ on the free surface and a corresponding $|\theta|=\theta^*$ on the droplet.
 Where necessary polar droplet coordinates and Cartesian free surface coordinates are related through standard transformations.
 The pressure outside of this lubrication region is considered to be zero.
 In order to define the edge of the lubrication region where $h \ll R_0$, we introduce $\varepsilon \ll 1$ such that $l^*$ solves

-In the numerical results we find that the lubrication layer thickness is insensitive to variation for sufficiently small values of $\varepsilon$, thus the value $\varepsilon=10^{-2}$ is used to set the outermost point in the lubrication layer according to the formula above.
-In \cite{moore2021introducing} the nondimensional value $(\mu_a/\rho_b R W_0)^{1/3}$ obtained from the horizontal momentum balance in the layer sets the vertical to horizontal scaling of the air layer.
-In our cases this value ranges $5 \times 10^{-2} < (\mu_a/\rho_b R W_0)^{1/3} < 10^{-1} $.
+In the numerical results we find that the lubrication layer thickness is insensitive to variation for a range of small values of $\varepsilon$, thus the value $\varepsilon=0.01$ is used to set the outermost point in the lubrication layer according to the formula above.
+In Moore \cite{moore2021introducing} the nondimensional value $(\mu_a/\rho_b R_0 W_0)^{1/3}$ obtained from the horizontal momentum balance in the layer sets the vertical to horizontal scaling of the air layer.
+In our cases this value ranges between $0.05 < (\mu_a/\rho_b R_0 W_0)^{1/3} < 0.1$.